Choledocholithiasis – Bile Duct Stones

-Well, for starters, when a stone is large enough to block the duct, this becomes an obstruction and when bile has nowhere to go – it backs up.
-This is where the yellowing of eyes and skin comes from – a back up of bile.
-This is serious and needs immediately medical attention.
+Well, for starters, when a stone is large enough to block the duct, this becomes an obstruction, and when bile has nowhere to go – it backs up.
+This is where the yellowing of eyes and skin comes from – a backup of bile.
+This is serious and needs immediate medical attention.

 Symptoms of Acute Cholangitis or Bile Duct Inflammation/Infection